 If you have specific questions about your field of study, you can always contact your departmental representatives or your student council.
 They also support your student interests, help you with problems during your studies and organize events.
 So, feel free to check out their websites, Facebook or Instagram.
 Maybe there are also exciting reshers’ days a summer festival, or game nights for you.

 You want to get involved, meet people and organize cool events, but you don’t know how?
 Maybe there is something for you in the following societies.
 Just write to the societies via email or social media channels or just come to their next meeting if you feel like it!
+All the societies are happy to see new faces!

 The AntiRa is committed to dismantling racism and discrimination in everyday life and society.
 This includes making racist and discriminatory structures visible (also in the university context) and raising social awareness about the existence of such structures.